In a land area of 14,361 square kilometers, the diocesan territory covers Fukuoka, Saga and Kumamoto prefectures.

 In the diocesan territory, the population is 7,725,204 at end of 2016.
 Most residents are ethnic Japanese.
 There are also 64,545 non-Japanese people, according to the Immigration Bureau of Japan.

-The Diocese of Fukuoka was established on July 16, 1927, when it was separated from the Diocese of Nagasaki and entrusted to the Paris Foreign Mission Society.
-At first it consisted of the five prefectures of Fukuoka, Saga, Kumamoto, Miyazaki, and Oita.
+The diocese of Fukuoka was established on July 16, 1927, when it was separated from the diocese of Nagasaki and entrusted to the Paris Foreign Mission Society.
+In the beginning, it consisted of the five prefectures of Fukuoka, Saga, Kumamoto, Miyazaki, and Oita.
 However, on March 29, 1928, the two prefectures of Miyazaki and Oita were entrusted to the Salesians.

 Airplanes, railways, bus and ships are means of transportation in the diocesan territory.

-Throughout Japan, literacy is 99 percent according to the Central Intelligence Agency, USA in 2010.
+Throughout Japan, literacy is 99 percent, according to the US Central Intelligence Agency in 2010.